bobobo1618/docpad-plugin-sunny/Readme.md

 Basically, after your [Docpad](https://github.com/bevry/docpad) installation finishes generating the static documents, this plugin is meant to upload them all to Amazon S3 or Google Storage, whichever you select.
 It uses the apparently awesome library, [Sunny](https://github.com/ryan-roemer/node-sunny).
 Give Ryan some love.

+## Security warning

+At the moment, this plugin is written so that people can host generated static Docpad sites on cloud storage.
+As such, it has `public-read` set as the permission for all uploaded files.
+Keep this in mind if you're handling private stuff.
+I'll be adding privacy support in the future.

 ## Installation

 In your Docpad site directory: